nspcc-dev/dbft/README.md

 2. NEO has the ability to change the list nodes which verify the block (they are called Validators).
 This is done through `GetValidators` callback which is called at the start of every epoch.
 In the simple case where validators are constant it can return the same value everytime it is called.
-3. `ProcessBlock` is a callback which is called synchronously everytime new block is accepted.
+3. `ProcessBlock` is a callback which is called synchronously every time new block is accepted.
-It can or can not persist block but it MUST update all blockchain state so that other callbacks including `CurrentHeight` and `CurrentHash` return new values.
+It can or can not persist block; it also may keep the blockchain state unchanged. dBFT will NOT be initialized at the next height by itself to collect the next block until the `InitializeConsensus` is called.
+In other words, it's the caller's responsibility to initialize dBFT at the next height even after block collection at the current height.
+It's also the caller's responsibility to update the blockchain state before the next height initialization so that other callbacks including `CurrentHeight` and `CurrentHash` return new values.